melkorinos/Python-POM/README.md

 ## Scenarios
 The suite runs two scenarios :

-1) Ensure the search box is initialized with no text STEPS : Select the text box -> Get it's text element -> Ensure it is empty
+1) Ensure the search box is initialized with no text
+STEPS : Select the text box -> Get it's text element -> Ensure it is empty

-2)Ensure the search functionality works
+2) Ensure the search functionality works
 STEPS: Select the text box -> Enter a search term -> Press the search button -> Ensure we land on the results page